QossayShtaiwi/Prediction-of-Product-Sales/README.md

 ## Methods

-- Cleaned missing values in key fields (e.g., product weight, outlet size) using imputation with median for numerical feature and moset frequent in catigorical ones.
+- Exploration of the data and identifying the features (8523 entries, 12 columns)
 - Dropping duplicated values
 - Standardized inconsistent category labels (e.g., merging duplicate fat content labels).
-- Encoded categorical features (outlet type, location, product category) for use in modeling.
+- Identifying the target feature.
 - Split data into training and test sets to evaluate how well the model generalizes to unseen data.

+### Preprocessing
+- Cleaned missing values in key fields using imputation with median for numerical feature and moset frequent in catigorical ones.
+- Encoded categorical features for use in modeling.
 - Tested multiple regression approaches with varying levels of model complexity and regularization, selecting the final model based on test set performance and generalization stability (not just training fit).